UrimKurtishi/Firebase.NET/docs/README.md

 ### Firebase Cloud Messaging (FCM) HTTP Protocol
 The FCM service enables developers to push notifications to their client apps to Android, iOS and Web clients.
-To use it, create a project in the [FCM console](https://console.firebase.google.com)
+To use it, create a project in the [FCM console](https://console.firebase.google.com) and retrieve your servey key.

 ### Firebase.NET Library